Update (11/30/18): Piano Genie has been added to magenta.js, and has a shiny new web demo you can play with!

 Try it out!

 You can try Piano Genie yourself with our web demo.
 For more details, check out our arXiv paper.
-The web demo code and model training code are available on GitHub.
+The web demo code or model training code.
 Additional improvisation videos are available here.